Lead: Bulk

-Pure lead has a bright, shiny gray appearance with a hint of blue.
-It tarnishes on contact with moist air and takes on a dull appearance, the hue of which depends on the prevailing conditions.
-Characteristic properties of lead include high density, malleability, ductility, and high resistance to corrosion due to passivation.
+Pure lead has a bright, shiny gray appearance with a faint blue tint.
+It tarnishes when exposed to moist air, developing a dull surface whose color depends on environmental conditions.
+Lead is characterized by high density, malleability, ductility, and resistance to corrosion due to passivation.

-Lead's close-packed face-centered cubic structure and high atomic weight result in a density of 11.34 g/cm3, which is greater than that of common metals such as iron (7.87 g/cm3), copper (8.93 g/cm3), and zinc (7.14 g/cm3).
-This density is the origin of the idiom to go over like a lead balloon.
-Some rarer metals are denser: tungsten and gold are both at 19.3 g/cm3, and osmium—the densest metal known—has a density of 22.59 g/cm3, almost twice that of lead.
+Its close-packed face-centered cubic structure and high atomic mass give lead a density of 11.34 g/cm3, greater than that of common metals such as iron (7.87 g/cm3), copper (8.93 g/cm3), and zinc (7.14 g/cm3).
+This high density is the origin of the idiom to go over like a lead balloon.
+Some rarer metals are denser: tungsten and gold are both 19.3 g/cm3, while osmium—the densest known metal—has a density of 22.59 g/cm3, nearly twice that of lead.

-Lead is a very soft metal with a Mohs hardness of 1.5; it can be scratched with a fingernail.
-It is quite malleable and somewhat ductile.
-The bulk modulus of lead—a measure of its ease of compressibility—is 45.8 GPa.
-In comparison, that of aluminium is 75.2 GPa; copper 137.8 GPa; and mild steel 160–169 GPa.
-Lead's tensile strength, at 12–17 MPa, is low (that of aluminium is 6 times higher, copper 10 times, and mild steel 15 times higher); it can be strengthened by adding small amounts of copper or antimony.
+Lead is soft, with a Mohs hardness of 1.5, and can be scratched with a fingernail.
+It is very malleable and moderately ductile.
+Its bulk modulus—a measure of resistance to compression—is 45.8 GPa, compared with 75.2 GPa for aluminium, 137.8 GPa for copper, and 160–169 GPa for mild steel.
+Lead's tensile strength is low, at 12–17 MPa (around six times lower than aluminium, ten times lower than copper, and fifteen times lower than mild steel).
+Strength can be increased by alloying with small amounts of copper or antimony.